Sketchfab for MayaMac OS, English

 When the upload is complete, you can view your model on Sketchfab, adjust rendering settings, and take a screenshot to create a thumbnail image.
 Any errors and warnings, such as issues with texture formats, will be logged in the Script Editor (Window → General Editors → Script Editor), as well as a log file in your Maya preferences directory.

 Models are exported in FBX format.
 The FBX plug-in comes with Maya and should be automatically installed and loaded.
 If it's not, you can find instructions for installing it in the Autodesk Knowledge Base.
 You can check that the plug-in is loaded from Window → Settings/Preferences → Plug-in Manager.
-It will be in the list as fbxmaya.bundle (Mac OS X) or fbxmaya.mll (Windows).
+It will be on the list as fbxmaya.bundle (macOS) or fbxmaya.mll (Windows).

 In order to preserve texture information, it's important to check your FBX export settings.
 Go to File → Export All... and choose FBX export from the Files of type drop-down.
 In the options, make sure Embed Media is enabled.
 Under FBX File Format, you can also change Type to Binary, which will reduce file sizes and upload times.